Calamine (mineral)

 Calamine is a historic name for an ore of zinc.
-The name calamine was derived from lapis calaminaris, a Latin corruption of Greek cadmia (καδμία), the old name for zinc ores in general.
+The name calamine was derived from lapis calaminaris, a Latin correption of Greek cadmia (καδμία), the old name for zinc ores in general.
 The name of the Belgian town of Kelmis, La Calamine in French, which was home to a zinc mine, comes from this.
-In the 18th and 19th centuries large ore mines could be found near the German village of Breinigerberg.
+In the 18th and 19th centuries, large ore mines could be found near the German village of Breinigerberg.

 During the early 19th century it was discovered that what had been thought to be one ore was actually two distinct minerals: